People are spending more time in virtual reality worlds.

 Where people go, ads will follow.

-No one knows for sure but here are some ways I think VR will change the day-to-day for digital marketers over the coming years.
+No one knows for sure but here are some ways I think VR will change the day-to-day for digital advertisers over the coming years.

 Google needs to put ads where people spend their time.
 As more people spend time in VR worlds, that’s where Google wants ads to be.
 The future health of Google’s display ad network will rely on its ability to monetize people navigating VR spaces.